 This allows air to flow freely through the wood-burning stoves and flue pipe, creating a strong draft that pulls smoke up and out of the chimney.

-Once the fire is established, you can adjust the warm air intake to control the temperature and rate of burn.
+After establishing the fire, you can actively adjust the warm air intake to regulate both the temperature and burn rate.

-Remember to always be cautious when working with a wood burning stoves or any other heating appliance, and to follow all manufacturer instructions and safety guidelines.
+Always be cautious when working with a wood-burning stove or any other heating appliance, and follow all manufacturer instructions and safety guidelines.